 - Most recent position for a storm along with all coastline watches and warnings.
-Includes a 3 or 5 day track with error cone. - Error cone represents a 5 year average error.
-Storms only stay within the error cone 67% of the time. - DO NOT focus too closely on the exact track forecast - the little back line. - Impacts may occur well outside the cone.
+Includes a 3 or 5 day track with error - Experimental cone graphic now includes inland Hurricane and Tropical Storm Wind Warnings (right) - Error cone represents a 5 year average error.
+Storms only stay within the error cone 67% of the time. - DO NOT focus too closely on the exact track forecast the little back line. - Impacts may occur well outside the cone.